karsonkevin2/NCAA-Colors/README.md

 Colors are presented using the 8 bit RBG color scheme defined from 0-255.
 Each teams primary/secondary and accent colors are included as both RGB values and with colored boxes generated using VBA.

-Towards the right on the second sheet are input fields.
+Towards the right in the `NCAA v2` sheet are input fields.
 You can put in colors for a real or made up team.
 For example, input data for your highschool.
 Then you can sort the `Min` column to find the most similar college teams.
 The similarity metric used is presented in the whitepaper here, https://www.compuphase.com/cmetric.htm

+Colors similar to Iowa

 ![Similar to Iowa](/Iowa.png)

-The colorref sheet presents counts of colors grouped together.
+The `colorRef` sheet presents counts of colors grouped together.
 This uses a naive approach of fixed boundaries.
 This approach works well for computer vision, but human eyes do not work in the same manner.
 Some colors which may be similar to a human eye may seem different to a computer and vice-versa.

+Naive Color Grouping

 ![Naive color grouping](/colorref.png)